LavaMonster117/portfolio/README.md

 Welcome to my portfolio... just started today 2/3/2023.
 I'll definitely be updating this over time and the big picture comes together.
 Hope it accurately demonstrates what I've learned and ability to progress.
 I hope to make lots of mistakes so I can learn and become even more POWERFUL!!!

+Note: 2 contributors here are both my accounts "LavaMonster117" and "VikingGhost117"

 Bon appetit.